Melendez-Diaz v. Massachusetts: Scientific analysts

 The Court noted that the Confrontation Clause creates two kinds of witnesses: those whom the prosecution is obligated to call, and those whom the defense has the discretion to call.
 The Court rejected the argument that the analyst was not a conventional witness because he or she recorded the immediate results of a chemical test rather than recalled a historical event.
 Even though evidence may be so contemporaneous that it meets the present sense impression exception to the hearsay rule, it may nevertheless be a violation of the Confrontation Clause.
 The Court referred to the companion case to Davis v.
 Washington, where it ruled that statements to police immediately after an incident of domestic violence were "non-testimonial" and part of "an on-going emergency" and therefore admissible.

 Scientific evidence

-The Court rejected the argument that the neutral and especially reliable nature of the forensic chemical testing would exclude it from the confrontation "re defendants had achieved exoneration.
+The Court rejected the argument that the neutral and especially reliable nature of the forensic chemical testing would exclude it from the confrontation requirement.
+This would have been a return to the reasoning of the overruled decision in Ohio v.
+Roberts.
+Roberts had held that certain out of court testimony that had "particularized guarantees of trustworthiness" would not violate the Confrontation Clause.
+Additionally, the Court noted that "Forensic evidence is not uniquely immune from the risk of manipulation."
+It cited a study of forensic laboratories where analysts would falsely record results of tests never performed because of the high volume demands of law enforcement.
+The Court held that an opportunity for confrontation would give the forensic witness the opportunity to recant a previously falsified report.
+The court cited one particular study in which invalid forensic testimony contributed to a false conviction in 60% of the cases where defendants had achieved exoneration.